Welcome to Refresh

 Thirsty?
 Choose Water!

 Our Thirsty?
 Choose Water! website that has loads of great resources and tips to help you and your family drink more water.
-Download factsheets, check out mythbusters, use our sugary drink calculator and download our awesome game Aqua Sprint, available for free on the Apple and Google Play app stores.
+Download factsheets, check out mythbusters, use our sugary drink calculator and download our awesome game Aqua Sprint, available for free on iOS devices devices via the Apple store.
 Click on the image below, which features our Thirsty waterdrop character, to visit the site, and don’t forget to follow us Thirsty on Instagram.

 Get Healthy Information and Coaching Service